Leslie’s (NASDAQ:LESL) Updates FY 2022 Earnings Guidance

-Leslie’s (NASDAQ:LESL – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Leslie’s (NASDAQ:LESL – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.02-$1.10 for the period, compared to the consensus earnings per share estimate of $1.00.
 The company issued revenue guidance of $1.57 billion-$1.61 billion, compared to the consensus revenue estimate of $1.52 billion.

-A number of brokerages recently commented on LESL.
-Zacks Investment Research downgraded Leslie’s from a hold rating to a sell rating in a report on Thursday, April 28th.
-Robert W. Baird reduced their price target on Leslie’s from $28.00 to $25.00 in a research note on Friday.
-Finally, The Goldman Sachs Group raised Leslie’s from a neutral rating to a buy rating and upped their price target for the stock from $26.00 to $27.00 in a research note on Monday, April 4th.
-One investment analyst has rated the stock with a sell rating and ten have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of Buy and a consensus target price of $30.09.
+Leslie’s (NASDAQ:LESL – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
+The company reported ($0.01) EPS for the quarter, beating the consensus estimate of ($0.02) by $0.01.
+The business had revenue of $228.07 million for the quarter, compared to analysts’ expectations of $211.32 million.
+The business’s revenue for the quarter was up 18.5% on a year-over-year basis.
+During the same quarter in the prior year, the company posted ($0.02) EPS.
+As a group, research analysts predict that Leslie’s will post 1.04 EPS for the current year.

-In other Leslie’s news, CEO Michael R. Egeck bought 101,700 shares of the business’s stock in a transaction that occurred on Tuesday, February 8th.
-The stock was bought at an average cost of $19.66 per share, for a total transaction of $1,999,422.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Steven M. Weddell bought 25,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 8th.
-The shares were acquired at an average price of $19.80 per share, with a total value of $495,000.00.
-The disclosure for this purchase can be found here.
-Company insiders own 3.60% of the company’s stock.
+In other news, insider Moyo Labode sold 4,696 shares of the business’s stock in a transaction that occurred on Thursday, May 12th.
+The stock was sold at an average price of $17.48, for a total transaction of $82,086.08.
+Following the transaction, the insider now directly owns 11,554 shares in the company, valued at approximately $201,963.92.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders own 3.60% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the business.
-Advisor Group Holdings Inc. boosted its position in shares of Leslie’s by 4.2% in the first quarter.
-Advisor Group Holdings Inc. now owns 16,548 shares of the company’s stock worth $369,000 after purchasing an additional 674 shares during the period.
-Parametric Portfolio Associates LLC boosted its position in shares of Leslie’s by 4.6% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 67,387 shares of the company’s stock worth $1,594,000 after acquiring an additional 2,985 shares during the last quarter.
-Glenmede Trust Co.
-NA boosted its position in shares of Leslie’s by 4.3% during the fourth quarter.
-Glenmede Trust Co.
-NA now owns 40,055 shares of the company’s stock worth $947,000 after acquiring an additional 1,647 shares during the last quarter.
-Amalgamated Bank boosted its position in shares of Leslie’s by 26.9% during the fourth quarter.
-Amalgamated Bank now owns 27,267 shares of the company’s stock worth $645,000 after acquiring an additional 5,787 shares during the last quarter.
-Finally, Belpointe Asset Management LLC boosted its position in shares of Leslie’s by 23.9% during the fourth quarter.
-Belpointe Asset Management LLC now owns 15,019 shares of the company’s stock worth $355,000 after acquiring an additional 2,900 shares during the last quarter.
+Hedge funds have recently added to or reduced their stakes in the company.
+Morgan Stanley grew its stake in shares of Leslie’s by 456.9% during the second quarter.
+Morgan Stanley now owns 1,233,361 shares of the company’s stock worth $33,905,000 after purchasing an additional 1,011,882 shares in the last quarter.
+Northern Trust Corp raised its holdings in shares of Leslie’s by 68.9% in the first quarter.
+Northern Trust Corp now owns 1,252,189 shares of the company’s stock valued at $24,243,000 after buying an additional 510,884 shares during the last quarter.
+BlackRock Inc. raised its holdings in Leslie’s by 5.2% during the first quarter.
+BlackRock Inc. now owns 6,516,114 shares of the company’s stock worth $126,151,000 after purchasing an additional 323,662 shares in the last quarter.
+State Street Corp raised its holdings in Leslie’s by 12.4% during the fourth quarter.
+State Street Corp now owns 2,107,919 shares of the company’s stock worth $49,873,000 after purchasing an additional 231,968 shares in the last quarter.
+Finally, First Trust Advisors LP increased its holdings in Leslie’s by 130.7% in the first quarter.
+First Trust Advisors LP now owns 312,889 shares of the company’s stock valued at $6,058,000 after buying an additional 177,254 shares in the last quarter.

 Leslie's, Inc operates as a direct-to-consumer pool and spa care brand in the United States.
 The company markets and sells pool and spa supplies and related products and services.
 It offers pool chemicals consisting of chlorine, sanitizers, water balancers, specialty chemicals, and algae control; pool covers, including winter, solar and safety covers, leaf nets, cover reels, and cover alternatives; pool equipment, which comprise pool cleaners, pool pumps, pool filters, pool heating, and lighting; and pools, such as above ground pools, soft side pools, above ground pools liners and equipment, ladders and rails, and diving boards.